 Most of us sleep under the same doona every night for months.
-And although you wash your sheets and a cover is used, dirt, grime and bacteria will build up over time.
+And although you wash your sheets and use a cover, dirt, grime, and bacteria will build up over time.

 If it’s time to give your doona a wash but it doesn’t fit in the washing machine, don’t fret!